Think like a software tester.

 • Before making any important decision:

-- search for information that opposes your position before!!!!!!!!!!
+- search for information that opposes your position first!!

 - try to consider all possible significant consequences;